Contents

 5.6.1 Keeping in touch

-Keeping in contact with an absent member of staff is a key factor in helping employees return to work and early intervention is recommended to ensure the return is effective, timely and supported, thereby sustained.
+Keeping in contact with an absent member of staff is a key factor in helping employees return to work, and early intervention is recommended to ensure the return is effective, timely and supported, thereby sustained.
 Contact can be a sensitive subject as some employees may feel pressured to come back to work, whereas without contact others may feel out of touch and unvalued.

 All contact should be documented and recorded on personal files.

-N.B In cases of personal crisis, sudden bereavement, traumatic injury or critical illness it may be necessary to vary the above approach.
+Note, in cases of personal crisis, sudden bereavement, traumatic injury or critical illness it may be necessary to vary the above approach.
 In such circumstances advice should be sought from human resources and or occupational health.

 Line managers should not pass their keeping in touch responsibilities to others unless there are sound reasons for doing so.